 Among its program highlights, Selfhelp:

-- Owns and operates ten affordable apartment buildings, in Queens, the Bronx, and Long Island that house over 1,400 low and moderate-income residents in apartments with services that are accessible and on site, as needed.
-Two new buildings are currently being developed in Brooklyn.
+- Owns and operates twelve affordable apartment buildings, in Queens, the Bronx, Brooklyn, and Long Island that house over 1,400 low and moderate-income residents in apartments with services that are accessible and on site.

 - Offers comprehensive services for seniors living in four Naturally Occurring Retirement Communities (NORCs) in Queens.

-- Serves as legal guardian for hundreds of individuals in need through three Court-Appointed Guardianship Programs.
+- Serves as legal guardian for hundreds of individuals in need through two Court-Appointed Guardianship Programs.

-- Operates NY Connects program in Queens, which serves as New York City's point of entry for information and referral to long term services and support for older adults and people of all ages with disabilities.
+- Operates NY Connects program in Queens, New York State's point of entry for information and referral into long term services and support systems for older adults and people of all ages with disabilities.